watchdogoblivion/offsec-python/README.md

             3. Content-Disposition: form-data; name="FileUpload1"; filename="postFile.txt" ->
                Content-Disposition: form-data; name="FileUpload"; filename="postFile.FUZZ"

-        Run the script and use the flags to control filtering by length, status code, and text.
+        Run the script and use the flags to control filtering by length, status code, and/or text.
         Hide or display responses with a flag. wffuzzer -if testrest -rh 10.10.10.10 -pf postFile.txt -ff fuzzFile.txt
                 Fuzzing Request
                 Response status: 200 - Response length: 1115